8 Best Back Exercises for Women (30-Minute Workout)

 two women performing single arm back rows or bird dog back rows

-How To Do Single Arm Back Rows
+How to Do a Single Arm Back Row

 1. Stand with your feet slightly wider than shoulder-width apart, knees slightly bent.
-Option to keep feet parallel or take a slightly staggered stance to better support your low back (stepping your left leg slightly behind your right leg).

 2. Hold a dumbbell in your left hand, palm facing in (narrow grip).

-3. Bend forward at the hips maintaining a flat back, belly button pulled back towards your spine.
+3. Bend forward at the hips, maintaining a flat back, belly button pulled back towards your spine.

 4. Pull the dumbbell back towards your left hip (think of pulling from your elbow joint versus your wrist), as if you were starting a pull-start lawnmower.
 Stop once your elbow is in line with your rib cage, making a straight line from shoulder to elbow.
-Hold the row at the top for a moment squeezing your shoulder blade in.
+Hold the row at the top for a moment, squeezing your shoulder blade in.

-Modification: Perform a bird dog row from a box or bench to increase core engagement and get greater range of motion.
+Modification: Perform a bird dog row from a box or bench to increase core engagement and get a greater range of motion.

 two women performing straight arm pull backs to target back and triceps muscles

-How To Do Straight Arm Pull Backs
+How to Do a Straight Arm Pull Back

 2. Hinge forward at the hips approximately 45 degrees until your body is in a straight line (torso parallel to the mat).